Introduction: Get Started With Python

 Woah, you just learnt the basics of python!

-So what do I do now you might ask, well you can continue to have a play around with your file.
+So "what do I do now?" you might ask, well you can continue to have a play around with your file.
 When you think you are ready you can take on a challenge.
 Write a program to add or subtract two user inputted numbers.
 Use the internet to find out how to get user input then add or subtract the two inputs and be sure to comment your code!
+While Python is easy to learn it by no means has a low possibility ceiling - programs of all shapes, sizes and configurations are possible using Python and it's comprehensive (and usually community submitted) libraries.
 Post your code below for suggestions and improvements.
 Good Luck!

 We have a be nice policy.